The Artist’s Dream

 It’s not always clear what motivates an artist to do what they do.
 As important as wanting to create, they need motivation, either in the form of inspiration, a drive or a muse.

-It’s never a good thing when others meddle with an artist’s vision.
+It’s rarely a good thing when someone interferes with an artist’s vision.

 All artists have is their dream, their will, and their burning desire to make it extraordinary, great even.
 Everything else is left up to…